Classic Motorcycle Build

 Tighten the tool until you can thread the lock nuts (1/4"-20) on at least three of the six studs.
 Tighten these nuts on the studs until the others show enough threads to be started.

 Tighten all six nuts evenly.
 Do not re-use the old nuts - buy new ones.
+The lock nuts are 1/4" x 20, which any hardware store should have.
+Or you can buy them here.

-Before installing the primary cover, inspect the inside of it.
 Make sure that none of the three ball bearings in the clutch cable release mechanism are missing or distorted.
 A ball out of round will cause binding, and the clutch will fail to function properly.

-Time to refill the oil.
-Remove the top oil plug and bottom oil plug.
 Add oil through the top plug until it starts coming out the bottom plug, then re-install both plugs.

 Ironhead Clutch Adjustment

-To adjust the clutch, unscrew the large assess plug. (using the side of a wrench works well).
-Loosen the locknut.
-With a flat-blade screwdriver take up the free-play on the adjusting screw, then back off a 1/4 to 1/2 turn.
 Basically you are turning it in until you feel pressure, then backing it out some.
 The backing off is to make sure the clutch is fully engaged.

 Tighten the locknut without moving the adjusting screw.
 Make sure there is an O-ring on the back of the assess plug before re-installing (to prevent a possible oil leak).